dustfreer/INFO5100assignment/README.md

-the assignment1 is located in src/assignment1/
+the assignment* is located in src/assignment*/